#ExpressiveAsians hashtag used to fire back at Hollywood whitewashing

 "Can we start #ExpressiveAsians?" @mauxbot tweeted.
 Since then, the tweets started pouring in.

-The discussion comes at a time of increasing criticism of Hollywood for "whitewashing" or casting white actors in roles where the characters are another race.
+The discussion comes at a time of increased criticism of Hollywood for "whitewashing" or casting white actors in roles where the characters are another race.

-Most recently actor Ed Skrein withdrew from an upcoming reboot of "Hellboy" after saying his casting would have whitewashed the role.
+Most recently, actor Ed Skrein withdrew from an upcoming reboot of "Hellboy" after saying his casting would have whitewashed the role.

 The character Skrein was to portray, Major Ben Daimio, is "of mixed Asian heritage."